EndrewStatera/EndrewStatera/README.md

 <!--
 **EndrewStatera/EndrewStatera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
-Hey there, nice to see you around!
-I'm Endrew, a computer science student at PUCRS.
-I love learning about technology and see things which a developed running without bugs lmao.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...